 Mike Moody is the Dynetics executive vice president of business operations.
 Moody has been in management at the company for more than 30 years and has overseen significant growth of the company's hardware and products solutions business over the last ten years.
 Moody sets the strategic direction for functional support roles and serves on the senior executive leadership team.

-He has served on the board of directors of the Doolittle Institute at Eglin Air Force Base and currently serves as an advisory board member to the Auburn University Department of Electrical and Computer Engineering.
+He has served on the board of directors of the Doolittle Institute at Eglin Air Force Base and currently serves as an industry advisory board member to the Auburn University Department of Electrical and Computer Engineering.
 His work has been recognized by Dynetics as the Dr. Duane Hays Outstanding Engineer Award and by the Institute of Electrical and Electronics Engineers receiving the Outstanding Engineer Award.
+Moody completed the Leadership Greater Huntsville Flagship program in 2019.

-Moody earned a bachelor's degree in electrical engineering from Auburn University and a master's degree in engineering from Southeastern Institute of Technology.
+Moody earned a bachelor's degree in electrical engineering from Auburn University in 1984 and a master's degree in engineering from Southeastern Institute of Technology in 1990.